Strawberry Almond Milk

 Once there are no streaks left, add a splash of vanilla extract right into the bowl.
 Grab your whisk again and give it a few quick stirs in a circular motion.

-Pro tip: Taste it.
-If you want it sweeter, add more sugar as necessary.
+Pro tip: Taste and add more sugar as necessary.

 Step 7: Serve Cold Or Warm